Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Abstract

 \section{Abstract}

-Time-optimal path planning in high winds for a turning rate constrained UAV is a challenging problem to solve and is important for deployment and field operations.
-Previous works have used trochoidal path segments, which consist of straight and maximum-rate turn segments, as optimal extremal paths in uniform wind conditions.
-Current methods iterate over all candidate trochoidal trajectory types and choose the time-optimal one; however, this exhaustive search can be computationally slow.
-In this paper we present a method to decrease the computation time.
-We achieve this via a geometric approach to reduce the candidate trochoidal trajectory types by framing the problem in the air-relative frame and bounding the solution within a subset of candidate trajectories.
-This method reduces overall computation by 37.4\% compared to pre-existing methods in Bang-Straight-Bang trajectories, freeing up computation for other onboard processes and can lead to significant total computational reductions when solving many trochoidal paths.
+Time-optimal path planning in high winds for a turning-rate constrained UAV is a challenging problem to solve and is important for deployment and field operations.
+Previous works have used trochoidal path segments comprising straight and maximum-rate turn segments, as optimal extremal paths in uniform wind conditions.
+Current methods iterate over all candidate trochoidal trajectory types and select the one that is time-optimal; however, this exhaustive search can be computationally slow.
+In this paper, we introduce a method to decrease the computation time.
+This is achieved by reducing the number of candidate trochoidal trajectory types by framing the problem in the air-relative frame and bounding the solution within a subset of candidate trajectories.
+Our method reduces overall computation by 37.4\% compared to pre-existing methods in Bang-Straight-Bang trajectories, freeing up computation for other onboard processes and can lead to significant total computational reductions when solving many trochoidal paths.
 When used within the framework of a global path planner, faster state expansions help find solutions faster or compute higher-quality paths.
-We also release our open-source codebase as a C++ package. \\ \href{https://github.com/castacks/trochoids}{[Codebase]}\footnote{ \href{https://github.com/castacks/trochoids}{Codebase: https://github.com/castacks/trochoids}} \href{https://youtu.be/qOU5gI7JshI}{[Video]}\footnote{ \href{https://youtu.be/qOU5gI7JshI}{Video: https://youtu.be/qOU5gI7JshI}}
+We also release our open-source codebase as a C++ package. \href{https://bradymoon.com/trochoids}{[Website]}\footnote{ \href{https://bradymoon.com/trochoids}{Website: https://bradymoon.com/trochoids}} \href{https://github.com/castacks/trochoids}{[Codebase]}\footnote{ \href{https://github.com/castacks/trochoids}{Codebase: https://github.com/castacks/trochoids}} \href{https://youtu.be/qOU5gI7JshI}{[Video]}\footnote{ \href{https://youtu.be/qOU5gI7JshI}{Video: https://youtu.be/qOU5gI7JshI}}